-Perm itted Activities Pro ohibited Activities 1.
+Pe rmitted Activities Pro phibited Activities 1 .
 Providers may inform patients about the CHIP and Medicaid Managed Care programs in which they participate.
-Providers are not allowed to stock, reproduce or handle program enrollment forms.
-As stated in #6 under permitted activities: Providers may distribute and assist members with application forms but may not assist the Member 2.
-Providers may inform their patients of the benefits, services, and specialty care services offered through the with the enrollment form. health plans in which they participate.
+1. Providers are not allowed to stock, reproduce or handle program enrollment forms.
+As stated in #6 under permitted activities: Providers may distribute and assist members with application forms but may not assist the Member 2 Providers may inform their patients of the benefits, services, and specialty care services offered through the with the enrollment form. health plans in which they participate.
 2. Providers CANNOT help people in filling out the program

-Permitted Activities Prohibited Activities 3.
-At the patient's request, providers may give patient the information necessary to contact a particular health plan or refer the patient to an MCO member Orientation.
+Pern nitted Activities Pro ohibited Activities 3.
+4. At the patient's request, providers may give patient the information necessary to contact a particular health plan or refer the patient to an MCO member Orientation.
 Providers may distribute or display written health educational materials (see definition below) or health related posters (no larger than 16" by 24") developed by the health plan so long as they do so for ALL health plans in which the provider participates.
 These materials may have the health plan's name, logo and phone number on them.
-3. N s t enrollment forms or in making a decision on selecting a health plan.
-Non-health related materials or banners that are for a specific health plan (even if the provider is contracted with he health plan) are NOT allowed in provider offices.
+3. 4.
+5. enrollment forms or in making a decision on selecting a health plan.
+Non-health related materials or banners that are for a specific health plan (even if the provider is contracted with the health plan) are NOT allowed in provider offices.
 Providers may not make false, misleading or inaccurate statements related to services, benefits, providers, or potential providers of any health plan.
-5. 6.
-Providers must display stickers submitted by all contracted MCOs or choose not to display stickers for any contracted MCOs.
+Provider may not recommend one health plan over another.
+5. Providers must display stickers submitted by all contracted MCOs or choose not to display stickers for any contracted MCOs.
 MCO stickers indicating the provider participates with a particular MCO cannot be larger than 5" x 7" and cannot indicate anything more than "MCO is accepted or welcomed here."
-Providers may distribute application booklets to families of uninsured children and may help with completing the 7. application.
-Providers may direct patients to enroll in CHIP, STAR and STAR Kids programs by calling the state Administrative Service Contractor.
+Providers may distribute application booklets to families of uninsured children and may help with completing the application.
+7. Providers may direct patients to enroll in CHIP, STAR and STAR Kids programs by calling the state Administrative Service Contractor.